dgiglio84/BigE-2023-Analysis/README.md

 ![image](https://github.com/dgiglio84/BigE-2023-Analysis/assets/120340086/11827118-aea6-40c4-a6ff-f3bd886e3e6d)

-**Analysis Process**
+**Analysis Steps**

-Imported data from Excel tables into a Power BI model.
-Created a date table to create a relationship between all the data.
-Created charts and measures to analyze relationships between attendance, weather, and events.
+- Imported data from Excel tables into a Power BI model.
+- Created a date table to create a relationship between all the data.
+- Created charts and measures to analyze relationships between attendance, weather, and events.

 **Analysis - General Attendance**